capnslipp/inbbbox-ios/README.md

-#  Tindddler
+#  Inbbbox

-Tindddler is an application where you can browse shots from Dribbble in easy enjoyable way!
+Inbbbox is an application where you can browse shots from Dribbble in easy enjoyable way!

 ### Tools & requirements